+Sounds familiar?
 This isn't much of a surprise considering the heavy emphasis that’s placed on workplace culture these days.
 We read stories about companies like Zappos and can't help but aspire to that, as we should.
-But cultures like that don’t develop overnight, and faking it isn’t the answer.
+But cultures like that don’t develop overnight and faking it really isn’t the answer.

 Do you ask your employees for their opinion?
 And, do you really mean it?
 Some companies avoid employee surveys because they don’t want to hear negative feedback.
-Other companies ask for feedback but review it with blinkers—they focus on the good and downplay the bad.
+Other companies ask for feedback but review it with blinkers—they focus on the good yet downplay the bad.
 Neither of these is the road to a strong company culture.
-Feedback should be embraced, not feared.
-Even the negative comments.
-In fact, negative feedback might help you grow and change in more meaningful ways.
+Feedback should be embraced, not feared—even the negative comments.
+In fact, negative feedback might help catalyze growth and change in more meaningful ways.

-You think a motivational poster is the answer
+4. You think a motivational catchphrase is the answer

 We’ve all seen those posters with cheesy photographs and cringe-worthy motivational slogans.
 Adding a bunch of motivational posters to the wall isn’t going to make your workplace an enjoyable atmosphere—it'll probably do the opposite.
-And it looks like you’re trying too hard.
-Actively connecting with your employees and inspiring people with your actions may not be as easy as putting up a poster, but you’ll see a far greater and lasting impact.
+It looks like you’re trying too hard.
+Actively connecting with your employees and inspiring people with your actions may not be as simple as putting up a poster, but you’ll see a far greater and lasting impact.

 Coming up with mission or vision statements is a tough job, but don’t be tempted to copy from another company.
 That’s not only lazy, it’s risky and unimaginative (and probably illegal!).
-Think about who you are, and set out your mission and purpose in a direct and clear way that everyone can understand and get behind.
+Think about who you are, and set out your mission and purpose directly and clearly so that everyone can understand and get behind.

 Ask five random employees what your company’s core values are.
 Do they know?
 Do they even care?
 Better yet, do those values really define your company?
 If you want your values to reflect your people, involve your people.
 Once your values are defined, communicate clearly and frequently to help people emulate and propagate those values.

 “Real” culture stems from devoting time and energy to your people every single day.
-It’s not going to happen with just one team building event, or by simply proclaiming it.
-Humor at Work speaker Mike Kerr said it best: "You can’t buy your culture at Walmart!"
+It’s not going to happen with just one team-building event or by simply proclaiming it.
 What are you doing at your workplace to keep things real?